 Let’s take a closer look at the flower arrangements I recreated and see how the faux flowers fared when compared to the real ones.

 I’m in love with the Nantucket Hydrangea Arrangement.
 A beautiful mix of white hydrangeas, thistle, and greens in a charming galvanized bucket.

 I recreated the look with fresh white hydrangea, variegated pittosporum, thistle, and white astilbe mostly.

 In some of the photos, it is hard to tell which is faux.
-The artificial hydrangea and pittosporum are incredibly realistic.
+The artificial hydrangeas and pittosporum are incredibly realistic.

 I used fresh thistle, lavender, white lilac, white hydrangea, olive branches, yellow berry, and pittosporum to recreate the arrangement.

-So in each of these recreations, you can see how closely the Balsam Hill faux flowers match the real ones.
+In each of these recreations, you can see how closely the Balsam Hill artificial flower arrangements match the real ones.
 And why they are perfect for adding a beautiful touch to your home all year long.

 Which is your favorite real vs artificial flower comparison?
-Let me know in the comments.
+Let us know in the comments.

-To learn more about lifelike faux flowers and arrangements, visit this post.
+To learn more about realistic artificial flowers and arrangements, visit the Balsam Hill ultimate guide.